 The William Henry Willis Memorial Poetry Prize: Up to $1200.00

 The William Henry Willis Memorial Poetry Prize is an annual cash poetry prize created by John Willis (’66 BA, ’68 MA, ’71 PhD, Physics) in honor of his father.
 William Henry Willis emigrated to the United States from Canada in 1949 and worked in a local factory for most of his career.
 During breaks while working the graveyard shift at the factory, he would find time to write poetry that captured and enhanced the events of his family life.
 Poetry was a creative outlet for Mr. Willis, and this prize was created to honor his love of poetry by encouraging this mode of creativity in future generations.
-Preference is given to a distinguished humorous or light verse poem written by an undergraduate major or non-major at the University of California, Riverside and published in the magazine Mosaic.
-Details.
+Preference is given to a poem which touches upon family stories or immigrant communities, with humor and/or irony, and written by an undergraduate major or non-major at the University of California, Riverside” Details.

 The Abraham L. Polonsky Award: Up to $500.00